MODERN SLAVERY ACT TRANSPARENCY STATEMENT

 Sabio is a contact centre technology specialist.
 We sell technology developed by Sabio as well as by established and reputable, global vendors in conjunction with Sabio’s business consulting, systems integration, training and managed services.

-Sabio has more than 450 employees worldwide and has offices in the UK, France, Spain, Italy, The Netherlands, Malaysia and Singapore, and has a global annual turnover in excess of £85m.
+Sabio has more than 650 employees worldwide and has offices in the UK, France, Spain, The Netherlands, Malaysia, Singapore, South Africa and Morocco, and has a global annual turnover in excess of £100m.

 Our supply chain

 - manufacturers and resellers of hardware and software;

 - suppliers of other goods and services to Sabio for our own use.

 We have an Anti-Slavery Policy which is available to all employees.
 The policy ensures that our employees understand their responsibility for prevention, detection and reporting of slavery and human trafficking within our own business and within our supply chain.

 We require our staff to comply with this policy and to promote our zero-tolerance approach to slavery and human trafficking to suppliers.